lahatsenm/scripts/README.md

-All of my custom scripts in my Arch linux
+Some of my custom scripts in my Arch linux